 I’m including a few other options that aren’t “officially” soft shells, but the category is so nebulous that I think it makes more sense to be inclusive than not, and some of these options might be just what you’re looking for anyway.
 All of these feature jean-style pockets, and casual styling overall:

-- The Prana Brion pants are likely to be the cheapest casually-styled pseudo-soft-shell pants out there, occasionally going for as little as $50.
-The fabric has 2-way stretch, and is quite thin, so they’re not likely to be as tough or flexible as some of the others, but they’re still quite good, and better suited to hot weather.
-They’re my immediate recommendation if you want something with sort-of-soft-shell performance, but at a significantly lower price.
+- The Prana Brion pants (reviewed here) are likely to be the cheapest casually-styled pseudo-soft-shell pants out there, occasionally going for as little as $50.
+The fabric has 4-way stretch (although the vertical stretch isn’t much), and is quite thin, so they’re not likely to be as tough or flexible as some of the others, but they’re still quite good, and better suited to hot weather.
+They’re my first recommendation if you want something with light soft shell performance, but at a significantly lower price.

 (That’s the only one available for now, that I know of.)